kubeshop/botkube-docs/CONTRIBUTING.md

   > **Note**
   > Run `mage -l` to see all possible targets.

-- Cloned BotKube documentation repository
+- Cloned Botkube documentation repository

   Use the following command to clone it: